Skip to main content

 Issue

 In Fortran, when a variable is initialized at its declaration, it implicitly acquires the save attribute.
-This behavior is often unintended by the programmer and can break the program logic.
+This behavior obscures the program logic and is often unintended by the programmer, potentially breaking the program logic.

 Actions